There are two kinds of perfect: The one you can never achieve, and the other, by just being yourself. ~ Lauren King

 It’s not easy being a perfectionist and striving towards the unobtainable.
 Perfectionism is a powerful drive for excelling, but can also become a source of procrastination.
 Since perfectionism is a part of human nature it’s good to learn how to deal with it, so that it becomes a strength instead of a weakness.

 Nothing you create will ever be perfect.
-The only thing that’s perfect is the essence of who we are, consciousness itself.
+The only thing that’s perfect is the essence of who you are, consciousness itself.
 Experiencing your own consciousness happens when you’re completely in the moment and self-aware.
-It’s the creator of all the inevitably imperfect creations.
+It’s the basic idea behind The Power of Now by Eckhard Tolle.
 Creating something which is perfect is by definition impossible.
 With this in mind it will be easier to accept the imperfection of your work, which is essential in dealing with perfectionism.
 Have the courage to be imperfect; it’s the only way to authentically manifest yourself in the world.

 Since nothing is perfect, that also means the road to perfection is endless.
 There will always be room for improvement, no matter how tiny it may be.
 In your awareness you are perfect and that drives the mind to bring perfection into the world.
-The end goal isn’t perfection, but the journey to mastery itself.
+The end goal isn’t perfection, but the journey towards mastery itself.
 All the work you do along the way is part of that journey.
 Let your mind be perfect in what you do, but accept the result as it is.

 Successful people aren’t pefect and neither is their work.
-They don’t let the imperfect nature of their creations keep them from reaping the fruits of their work.
-Instead they use it as a drive to perform even better next time, but perform they will.
+In fact, many successful business owners and artists had to deal with plenty of failure and disappointment before they got to where they are now.
+They just had the balls to get themselves out there and didn’t give up.
 If they were too afraid to perform, because they knew it would be imperfect, would they have ever become successful?
 Not really.
 They achieved despite their flaws and because of their courage to be imperfect.

-This principle is especially true in business.
-I’ve met people who took on jobs they were hardly ready nor qualified for, but they learned the skills on the way.
+Taking chances is a key to success in business.
+I’ve met people who landed assignments they were hardly ready nor qualified for, but they learned the skills on the way.
 In the mean time they got rewarded for their boldness by sticking out their neck with failure lurking around the corner.
 The reality is that we’ll never feel ready to take the jump until we do it and realize it wasn’t all that bad.
 The conflict exists only in the mind and not in the real world.
-This discomfort is what we feel when we’re leaving our comfort zone.
+Magic happens when we’re leaving our comfort zone.
 Recognizing this and seeing it as a indication of growth is the kind of mentality that every perfectionist could use.

 Just because your creations aren’t perfect doesn’t mean you should be too hard on yourself.
 Of course it’s good to be critical to see in which areas you can improve (and ask others for honest feedback), but don’t let that process disturb the joy of creating and expressing.
-Sometimes the biggest haters of our work are us, so be compassionate with yourself and don’t kill your own entusiasm.
+Often the biggest haters of our work are us, so be compassionate with yourself and don’t kill your own enthusiasm.
 Also, there’s nothing wrong with a bit of self-praise.
 Being successful involves knowing your strengths and weaknesses.
 Acknowledging and affirming your strengths is just as important for success as recognizing your weaknesses.

 In the competitive business world people are always comparing themselves to others and perfectionist ideals (anyone who appears to be perfect is just putting up a show anyway).
-As helpful as it can be to get inspired through someone else, that doesn’t mean it’s good to try and ‘fit’ the model of who society dictates you should be.
-The best way to eliminate competition doesn’t lie in trying to be better, but just in being you.
-Improve your skills, but keep your own flavour.
+As helpful as it can be to get inspired through someone else, that doesn’t mean it’s good to try and fit the model of what society dictates you should be.
+The best way to eliminate competition doesn’t lie in trying to be like someone else, but just in being you.
+Improve your skills, but keep your own flavor.
 The more you generalize yourself the less uniqueness you have to sell.
-Uniqueness is what makes you stand out and valuable.
+Uniqueness is what makes you valuable and stand out.

 Accept your flaws and imperfections.
 Don’t wait with things until you’re ready, but challenge yourself to be courageous and go for it.
-Use your perfectionist nature as a drive to improve your skills and becoming better, but don’t let it spoil the joy of doing your work and making mistakes.
-And make sure perfectionism doesn’t become the advocate of procrastination, because that’s not doing yourself nor the world any justice.
+Use your perfectionist nature as a drive to improve your skills in your personal process of growth, but don’t let it spoil the joy of doing your work and making mistakes.
+Make sure that perfectionism doesn’t become the advocate of procrastination, because that’s not doing yourself nor the world any justice.
 And finally, don’t judge yourself.
 Others are often much more appreciative than you’d imagine.
 Keep your uniqueness, and don’t be afraid to just be you, because that’s enough.